eladnava/pikud-haoref-api/README.md

 npm install pikud-haoref-api --save
 ```

-Then, use the following code to poll for the currently-active rocket alert cities:
+Then, use the following code to poll for the currently-active alert:

 ```js
 var pikudHaoref = require('pikud-haoref-api');